PHPRio/bot-super-watcher/README.md

 [SuperWatcherBot](https://t.me/SuperWatcherBot)

-## Production or development enviroment
+## Production or development

 To deploy or run locally this bot, need 2 enviroments to work:

 * token to TelegramBot Api
 * url to metadata file

+After clone the repository and run composer install, run `vendor/bin/phinx migrate`

 ## How to use